 - Preheat your oven to 350F and line an 8″ by 8″ baking dish with parchment paper.

-- In a large bowl whisk together the almond butter, coconut sugar or sucanat and eggs until smooth and creamy
+- In a large bowl whisk together the mashed sweet potato, almond butter, coconut sugar or sucanat and eggs until smooth and creamy

 - Add in the cocoa powder and mix until smooth